-In addition to the above exciting programme with Firefly, we are also working with parents of high-functioning students who may need additional assistance to attend our regular programmes.
-In these cases parents will be permitted to make arrangements to supply their own personal care worker for their child through an approved agency to join their child during the day.
+In addition to the above exciting program with Firefly, we are also working with parents of high-functioning students who may need additional assistance to attend our regular programs.
+In these cases, parents will be permitted to make arrangements to supply their own personal care worker for their child.
 Modified hours may also be arranged where a parent is supplying a care worker.
 Care workers must supply a vulnerable persons police check.
 Care worker must take full responsibliity for the care of and supervision of the partipant.

 NOTE: Please be aware that Minecraft is used in a social context with 30 students sharing a common virtual environment.
-If your child is unable to handle the constraints of working in a virtual collaborative environment sharing the building process and being accepting when things do not go as planned they may not be the right fit for the minecraft class and will be disappointed with the results.
-An interest in Minecraft does not guarantee a good fit.
+If your child is unable to handle the constraints of working in a virtual collaborative environment sharing the building process and being accepting when things do not go as planned, they may need to work in the Minecraft single player environments.
+An interest in Minecraft does not guarantee success in the class.

 Lego Robotics are used in groups of 2 children.
 Students will need to share the resources.